prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     and longitude.
 Latitude must be within ``[-85.05112878, 85.05112878]`` range.
     Longitude must be within ``[-180, 180]`` range.
 Zoom levels from 1 to 23 are supported.

+.. function:: bing_tiles_around(latitude, longitude, zoom_level) -> array<BingTile>

+    Returns a collection of Bing tiles that surround the point specified by the latitude and longitude arguments at a given zoom level

 .. function:: bing_tile_coordinates(tile) -> row<x, y>

     Returns the XY coordinates of a given Bing tile.